Earle Cabell: Mayor of Dallas

-Assassination of Kennedy
+Assassination of President Kennedy

 Cabell and his wife met United States President John F. Kennedy and Mrs. Kennedy at Love Field on the morning of November 22, 1963.
 Cabell's wife reported that while riding in Kennedy's motorcade through Dealey Plaza, she observed "a rather long looking thing" sticking out of a window of the Texas School Book Depository immediately after the first shot.
 After receiving word from the Federal Bureau of Investigation that he was the subject of a death threat, Cabell was guarded by police when he traveled to Washington, D.C. to attend Kennedy's funeral and also upon his return to Dallas.

+Cabell defended the Dallas PD after Oswald was killed by Jack Ruby in their custody.
+He said that he was proud of the police force and that those critical of their conduct were only looking for "someone else to blame".
+He added that "they have performed admirable under the most difficult of circumstances".

+In 1999 documents published by the Assassination Records Review Board disclosed that President Kennedy's original coffin, which had been damaged on route from Dallas to Washington, had been dumped in the Atlantic Ocean at a depth of 9,000 feet.
+According to these documents this occurred at the suggestion of Cabell, who said that he felt that the casket had "value for the morbidly curious.
+And I believe that I am correct in stating that this morbid curiosity is that which we all seek to stop".

-One version of John F. Kennedy assassination conspiracy theories, the "Renegade CIA Clique" theory, implicates Cabell and other alleged conspirators, including CIA officials James Jesus Angleton, William King Harvey, and Cabell's brother Charles Cabell.
-This theory claims Earl Cabell re-routed Kennedy's motorcade as a favor to his brother.
+One version of John F. Kennedy assassination conspiracy theories, the "Renegade CIA Clique" theory, implicates Cabell and other alleged conspirators, including CIA officials James Jesus Angleton, William King Harvey, and Cabell's brother Charles Cabell, who had been fired by Kennedy following the Bay of Pigs Invasion.
+This theory claims that Earle Cabell re-routed Kennedy's motorcade as a favor to his brother.

+In 2017, documents declassified under the JFK Records Act revealed that Cabell had been a CIA asset since 1956.